codeowen/codeowen/README.md

 </details

 ## Credits
-Everyone who has guided me, given me the tools and support ti become who I am.
+Everyone who has guided me, given me the tools and support to become who I am.